Curating Colourful Kitchen Tables

 Festive, Colourful Kitchen Tables!

 With the dog days of summer upon us, it’s time to entertain with great friends, good food and drinks!
-What is needed, is a table setting that is easily decorated with bright, colorful and cheerful patterns, serve ware and decorations!
+What is needed, is a table setting that is easily decorated with bright, colourful and cheerful patterns, serve ware and decorations!
 This season’s trends have brought back festive bright colors to ensure your summer table will be vibrant and inviting!
 So grab a cocktail, lemonade or an iced tea and let’s begin!

 I look forward to summer entertaining with friends!
 It gives me the opportunity to be more creative with table décor than it would normally at the dining room table.
 Sometimes the dining room is too stodgy, usually means winter and the holidays are upon us!
 Yikes!
 Need a sip of my cocktail for that one!
 I digress…

 These rich, hot summer colours will make sure your meal shines like the summer sun and make you the hit of the party!